 - Atropine (Atropen), which treats problems with heart rhythm, stomach issues, and some types of poisoning

-- Decongestants, like pseudoephedrine (Afrinol, Sudafed)
+- Decongestants, such as pseudoephedrine (Afrinol, Sudafed)

-- Motion sickness and anti-nausea medicines such as dimenhydrinate (Dramamine) or a scopolamine patch
+- Motion sickness and anti-nausea medicines, such as dimenhydrinate (Dramamine) or a scopolamine patch

-- Parkinson's medications such as amantadine (Symmetrel) and carbidopa-levodopa (Sinemet)
+- Parkinson's medications, such as amantadine (Symmetrel) and carbidopa-levodopa (Sinemet)

 - Botulinum toxin (Botox, Myobloc)